9Sam/9Sam/README.md

 ## Hi there, welcome to my profile 👋

--  🔭 I’m currently working on a online store app
+-  🔭 I’m currently working on an online store app to practice my nextjs skills
 -  🌱 I’m currently learning nextjs
 -  👯 I’m looking to collaborate on Javascript projects
 -  📫 How to reach me: